rluba/hamjest/README.md

 # Hamjest

-A JavaScript implementation of [Hamcrest](http://hamcrest.org).
+A library of composable matchers for defining meaningful and readable assertions in JavaScript.
+Based on [Hamcrest](http://hamcrest.org).

+# Why?

+Because readable assertions and readable _assertion errors_ really matter.
+Failing with `Expected false to equal true` just doesn't cut it.
+Matcher-based assertions help you extend and maintain large test suites by explaining _why exactly_ an assertion failed.

 See the [matcher documentation](https://github.com/rluba/hamjest/wiki/Matcher-documentation) for a list of available matchers.

-Unlinke other JS Hamcrest libraries, it
+Hamjest…

-* tries to deliver meaningful and readable (mismatch) descriptions, even for arbitrary JavaScript objects,
+* … tries to deliver meaningful and readable error descriptions, even for arbitrary JavaScript objects,
-* uses deep equivalence (without coercion) as default matcher - instead of '==' or '===',
+* … uses deep equivalence (without coercion) as default matcher - instead of '==' or '===',
-* has builtin support for [promises](http://promises-aplus.github.io/promises-spec/) using the [Q library](http://documentup.com/kriskowal/q/),
+* … has builtin support for asynchronous tests and assertions using promises,
-* lets [Lo-Dash](http://lodash.com) do some of the heavy lifting (because you can't do it any better by yourself),
+* … lets [Lo-Dash](http://lodash.com) do some of the heavy lifting (because you can't do it any better by yourself),
-* uses [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) for all source and test files,
-* is designed as a first-class [NPM module](https://npmjs.org),
+* … is designed as a first-class [NPM module](https://npmjs.org/hamjest),
-* also has a build for browsers (i.e. you can use it in [Karma](http://karma-runner.github.io) tests and whatnot),
+* … has a build for browsers (i.e. you can use it in [Karma](http://karma-runner.github.io) tests and whatnot),
-* has an extensive suite of [Mocha](http://mochajs.org/) tests,
+* … has an extensive suite of [Mocha](http://mochajs.org/) tests
-* uses [Gulp](http://gulpjs.com) as build system, so it does not depend on Python or Ruby.

 # Installation
 Hamjest is available via [NPM](https://npmjs.org/package/hamjest):